-Student performance for each dimension is marked with a dimension performance indicator.
+Student performance for each dimension is marked with a dimension performance indicator and a description of students at that performance level.

-- A completely filled in circle for the specified dimension indicates the student as a "Distinguished Learner" or "Proficient Learner".
-Students in this category are likely academically well prepared to engage successfully in further studies in the dimension of science content area and may need instructional enrichment. - A half filled in circle for the specified dimension indicates the student as a "Developing Learner".
-Students in this category likely need academic support to engage successfully in further studies in the dimension of science content area. - An empty circle for the specified dimension indicates the student as a "Beginning Learner".
-Students in this category are likely not academically well prepared to engage successfully in further students in the dimension of science content area.
-Such students likely need instructional interventions to increase achievement in the dimension of science content area.
+- A completely filled in circle for the specified dimension indicates the student as a "Distinguished Learner" or "Proficient Learner". - A half filled in circle for the specified dimension indicates the student as a "Developing Learner". - An empty circle for the specified dimension indicates the student as a "Beginning Learner".